webis-de/webis-de.github.io/README.md

 # Webis Website

+The Webis website source code.

+## Building The Source Code

+*If you are editing the files directly on GitHub, you can skip this section.*

+**Note:** Please use the `--recursive` flag for `git clone` or refer to the [Update Dependencies](#Update-Dependencies) section below to initialize or update the needed dependencies before compiling the source code.

 The website is built using [Jekyll](https://jekyllrb.com/docs/).

-To install Jekyll, run
+To install Jekyll on your system, run

     sudo apt install ruby ruby-dev build-essential
     sudo gem install jekyll jekyll-sitemap

-Once Jekyll is installed, you can `cd` into the main folder of this repository and run
+After Jekyll is installed, you can `cd` into the main folder of this repository and run

     jekyll serve